 About The Sage Colleges

-The more than 3,000 students at The Sage Colleges pursue bachelor’s, master’s and doctoral degrees on campuses in both Troy and Albany, NY, as well as online.
+The more than 3,000 students at The Sage Colleges pursue bachelor’s, master’s and doctoral degrees on campuses in Troy and Albany, NY, as well as online.
 In each location, students participate in an environment that offers varied interdisciplinary academics, opportunities for community engagement, options to study abroad, and a range of artistic and athletic endeavors.
-Programs are available at the coeducational Sage College of Albany in New York's capital city; the historic Russell Sage College for women in Troy; the graduate-level Esteves School of Education, School of Health Sciences, and School of Management, which each operate on both campuses; and via the Internet through Sage Online.
+Programs are available at the coeducational Sage College of Albany in New York's capital city; the historic Russell Sage College for women in Troy; the graduate-level Esteves School of Education, School of Health Sciences, and School of Management, which operate on both campuses; and online through Sage Online.

 Interdisciplinary academic programs capitalize on the range of expertise of Sage faculty and build nimble thinkers who adapt quickly in a changing job market.
 Regardless of students' majors, they study a cross-section of subjects, because, as Sarolta Takács, Dean of Sage College of Albany (pictured leading the group discussion), states, "The world is interdisciplinary.
 Nobody can afford to do just one thing anymore."

 Sage students balance classroom lessons with community engagement, via extracurricular service projects, academic service learning, work-study positions in local non-profits and more.
 Such community partnerships create additional learning opportunities, build bonds among classmates while extending students' professional networks and bring students' fresh perspectives to bear on diverse challenges in our communities.

 Extensive study abroad options, a vibrant community of international students, and academic and co-curricular programming that celebrates global diversity enhance formal partnerships with the Shanghai Institute of Foreign Trade, Mahidol University in Thailand and the Initiative to Educate Afghan Women and integrate global and cultural awareness into life at Sage.